 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-How to Warm Dinner Rolls
+How to Reheat Dinner Rolls Without Drying Them Out

 Instructions